 If you don’t have any prior experience buying a sleeping bag, see our Sleeping Bag Primer for Parents, below.
 If you are already familiar with sleeping bags and quilts, be sure to read our section on Critical Considerations for Children, to understand the differences between adult outdoor sleep insulation and the needs of children.

-Here are our 10 recommended sleeping bags for kids.
+Here are our 10 recommended kids’ sleeping bags and quilts.

 2. Big Agnes Wolverine 15